boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
-Value can be between 10 and 44.
+This allows you to apply the specified size of the font to the widget title if the `Subtitle Auto Font Size` is disabled.
+The value can be between 10 and 32.

 ### Subtitle Auto Font Size